Paul Kariya

 Paul Tetsuhiko Kariya (born October 16, 1974) is a Canadian former professional ice hockey winger who played 15 seasons in the National Hockey League (NHL).
-Known as a skilled and fast-skating offensive player, he played in the NHL for the Mighty Ducks of Anaheim, Colorado Avalanche, Nashville Predators and St. Louis Blues between 1995 and 2010.
+Known as an speedy and intelligent offensive force with exceptional vision, he played in the NHL for the Mighty Ducks of Anaheim, Colorado Avalanche, Nashville Predators, and St. Louis Blues between 1995 and 2010.

 After a two-year career with the Penticton Panthers, in which he was named Canadian Junior A Player of the Year in 1992, Kariya joined the University of Maine's Black Bears men's ice hockey team.
-In his freshman year, he received the Hobey Baker Award while leading his team to the 1993 NCAA title.
+In his freshman year, he received the Hobey Baker Award, while he and fellow Hobey Baker Award finalist Jim Montgomery teamed to lead the Black Bears to the 1993 NCAA title.
 Selected fourth overall in the 1993 NHL Entry Draft by the Mighty Ducks, he joined the team in 1995 and was named to the NHL All-Rookie Team.
 During his nine-year tenure with Anaheim, Kariya formed an effective duo with fellow winger Teemu Selänne that helped him to three NHL first All-Star team distinctions, while also finishing as the runner-up for the Hart Memorial Trophy in 1997.
-Not an aggressive player, he won back-to-back Lady Byng Trophies in 1996 and 1997 as the League's most gentlemanly player.
-Serving as a captain for seven seasons, he led the Mighty Ducks to the 2003 Stanley Cup Final, where they lost to the New Jersey Devils in seven games.
+He won back-to-back Lady Byng trophies in 1996 and 1997 for his skillful play and exemplary sportsmanship.
+Serving as a captain for seven seasons, he led the Mighty Ducks to the 2003 Stanley Cup Finals, where they lost to the New Jersey Devils in seven games.
 After a single-season stint with the Avalanche, reuniting with Selänne, who had previously been traded away from Anaheim, Kariya signed with the Predators in August 2005.
 He played two seasons in Nashville, setting a team record for points scored in a single-season in 2005–06 (since broken).
 Kariya then finished his career playing three seasons with the Blues.

 Internationally, Kariya represented Canada on numerous stages and at different levels.
 He won gold at the 1993 World Junior Championships, his second appearance at the tournament.
 He made his first appearance at the Winter Olympics in 1994 as an amateur, winning silver.
 Eight years later, he helped Canada win gold at the Winter Olympics in Salt Lake City.
 In between Olympic appearances, he won gold and silver at the 1994 and 1996 World Championships, respectively.

 Throughout his NHL career, Kariya struggled with concussions, which eventually forced his retirement in June 2011 after sitting out the 2010–11 season because of post-concussion syndrome.
 In June 2017, Kariya was voted into the Hockey Hall of Fame.
 His number, 9, was retired by the Ducks on October 21, 2018.